ChatGPT Sent Me To The ER

 If you've been in emergency departments a few times, you start to notice that you can tell how much danger you're in by how much attention the clinicians pay to you.

-When the EMTs rolled me into the new hospital, I heard "that's him", and was descended on by the full force and power of the American medical system.
 Within fifteen seconds there were, no exaggeration, eleven people in my hospital room.
 The speed with which I had a second IV placed, got a neurological exam, was quizzed about my symptoms, and had a plan of care was breathtaking.
-It was moving.
+And moving.
 The urgency and focus of that many professionals directed at me made me feel relaxed and cared for in a way I'm not sure I've ever experienced.

 I ended up spending two nights in the hospital, where I was given neurological checks every two hours.
 I was placed on new anticoagulants, and given scans with equipment that looked borrowed from a spaceship.
 All to ensure I hadn't suffered a minor stroke and to minimize the risk of a major one.

-In the quiet moments that followed my discharge, I've been thinking of something unsettling: just two years ago, before ChatGPT existed, I wouldn't have known to check my pupils.
+In the quiet moments that followed my discharge, I'd been thinking of something unsettling: just two years ago, before ChatGPT existed, I wouldn't have known to check my pupils.
 I tried googling "drooping eyelid on one side," as I would have done in the pre-ChatGPT era, and the results were so general as to be useless.
 None of the top hits mentioned checking pupil size as a diagnostic step.

 When I scrolled to the top of the chat where I’d first reported my neck pain, I saw that ChatGPT had mentioned a possible carotid dissection in its very first response to me.
 It started as a low probability guess that increased in certainty as my symptoms progressed.
 I find it striking that it was considering that possibility from my very first message.